Omer1BC/LLMProject/README.md

 ## Code
 There are 2 portions to the project: the main debate algorithm and benchmarks we used for basic classifiers like Naive Bayes, Logistic Regression, and Random Forest.
 The details for reproducing the code are found in the readmes for each part.
+Note that we wanted to additionally use the FEVER dataset, but this was put on pause until we could find some way get unbanned from scraping DuckDuckGo since we sent extensive requests for sources.

 [Instructions for Chain of Debate](https://github.com/Omer1BC/LLMProject/tree/main/code/chain-of-debate/informed-llm)
 [Instructions for Benchmarks](https://github.com/Omer1BC/LLMProject/tree/main/code/benchmarks)